Bingsongl/vaccine_experiment_datatask/writeup.md

 ## Outcome Variable: vaccination
 The relationships assumed can be seen in the directed acyclic graph, using the same formulation
 $$p(j) = \Sigma_i{p(i)w(i,j)} + \beta + \epsilon$$

+## Appendieces

+### Appendix A: Vectorized Implementation of Vaccine Attitude Diffusion

+This section describes how the algorithm solves for the stable state of the network after the vaccination attitudes fully diffuse through the network.

+We want to find: $\lim{t \to \infty}A^t\vec{v}, where A is the adjacency matrix of the network and $\vec{v}$ is the vector representing the vaccination attitude of each person.
+- Each row is normalized, so that we find the mean of each